NenadNRakas/APOD/README.md

 # APOD
-Microsoft Store Published A.i.POD Application.
+Microsoft Store published A.i.POD application.
 Featuring NASA's astronomy image of the day.